 (Source: A bald statement-Current approaches to manipulate miniaturisation focus only on promoting hair growth, Pantelireis N. & Claire A. H., 2018)

-During the process of hair follicle miniaturisation, the hair follicles shrink as they progress from terminal to vellus-like hairs resulting in a reduced terminal to vellus hair ratio.
-This is a hormone-driven process that eventually leads to severe hair loss if not treated promptly and sufficiently.
-The process of hair follicle miniaturisation occurs as an abrupt step in one hair growth cycle, but it can keep progressing over several cycles.
+During the process of hair follicle miniaturisation, the hair follicles shrink as they progress from terminal to vellus-like hairs (peach fuzz) resulting in a reduced terminal-to-vellus hair ratio.

 What Causes Hair Miniaturisation?

-Following are some of the most important causes of hair follicle miniaturisation, thinning, and shedding of hair:
+Following are some of the most common causes of hair follicle miniaturisation, thinning, and shedding of hair:

-Some individuals are genetically susceptible to increased hair follicle miniaturisation and resultant thinning and shedding of hair.
+Some individuals are genetically susceptible to increased hair follicle miniaturisation, leading to hair shedding and thinning.
 This is particularly evident in male pattern hair loss (MPHL) and female pattern hair loss (FPHL) as well as other hair loss conditions including alopecia areata.

 In androgenetic alopecia, genetic alterations cause the androgen receptors on the hair follicles to become highly sensitive to circulating androgens, resulting in an exaggerated response of hair follicles to these hormones.

-Increased levels of DHT suppress the proliferation of hair follicle cells as well as interfere with the hair growth cycle.
-This halts the growth of hair follicles and causes them to undergo hair follicle miniaturisation, further exacerbating hair loss via the growth of fragile and brittle hair strands.
+Increased levels of DHT suppress the proliferation of hair follicle cells and interfere with the hair growth cycle.
+It halts the growth of hair follicles and causes them to undergo hair follicle miniaturisation, further exacerbating hair loss via the growth of fragile and brittle hair strands.